rklaehn/rklaehn.github.io/content/blog/lunar-sling-launcher-tether-dynamics.md

 We are going to [design](https://www.onshape.com/), [3d print](https://bambulab.com/) and test a quick release mechanism with single digit millisecond release precision.
 We are going to learn how to [remote control](https://www.espressif.com/en/products/socs/esp32) the mechanism, and eventually build a subscale prototype of a lunar sling launcher.

 The only thing that limits us for an Earth based prototype is air resistance.
 But **all complex topics** such as release precision and release dynamics can be tested on Earth.

+The next part of this series will cover the design and testing of a release mechanism.